ahmadkh1995/PCL_Probabilistic_Robotic/README.md

 </p>

-Download the desired stable version of PCL source from [here](https://github.com/PointCloudLibrary/pcl/releases) .
+Download the stable release of PCL Library from [here](https://github.com/PointCloudLibrary/pcl/releases) .

 In this project I use version 1.9.1 .